- As low as $216/Night

 PLEASE NOTE: WE ONLY RENT ON A WEEKLY BASIS -SATURDAY TO SATURDAY.

-This three-bedroom condo is located across the street from the ocean on fashionable Shore Drive.
-Pelican's Watch features convenient elevator access, under-building parking, BBQ grilles, and pretty ocean-front pool with seated decking area.
+This three-bedroom condo is located across the street from the ocean on trendy Shore Drive.
+Pelican's Watch features convenient elevator access, under-building parking, Bar-B-Que grilles, and striking ocean-front pool with seated decking area.
 Screened front porch contains table and chairs for dining and calming!

 The master bedroom has a queen bed, tv, ceiling fan, and bath with shower.
 The middle bedroom has two twin beds, ceiling fan and tv.
 The third bedroom has two twin beds, ceiling fan, and half bath.